Skip to content

 • db.ts

 For large apps or teams, organize by modules to separate domains.
-Each module has its own directory with its layers inside.
+Each module has its own directory with its own structure inside.

 • Directorysrc/